 2 – Security Devices

 As organizations push towards a cloud-first methodology, the edge devices in your environment can become even more vital to your business.
 Your firewalls and other security devices are handling more and more traffic as loads are shifted to cloud infrastructures.
 The logs on these security devices can provide a plethora of interesting information—not least is blocked traffic, health of the VPN, intrusion detection and prevention systems, and unusual user activity.
 These Security Information and Event Management (SIEM) logs may be your first defense in understanding an attack or isolating an anomaly in your user experience.
+Tools like SolarWinds Security Event Manager are designed to monitor event logs for any suspicious activity, which can allow you to respond in real time to potential threats.

 3 – Server Logs